akbaig/My-minor-.c-codes/README.md

-# My-minor-.c-codes
+# My-minor-.c-and-.cpp-codes
-A collection of the minor .c codes that I made in my first and second semester!
+A collection of the minor .c and .cpp codes that I made in my first and second semester!